hhnigatu/hhnigatuu.github.io/_pages/about.md

 ## News
 ### 2026

+🎊 Extremely honoured to have received the [Wangari Maathai Impact Award](https://deeplearningindaba.com/blog/2026/07/2026-awards-announcement/) at Deep Learning Indaba this year.

 🎊 I am beyond excited to announce I will be joining the [Artificial Intelligence Accountability Lab](https://aial.ie/) under the supervision of [Dr. Abeba Birhane](https://abebabirhane.com/).
 I am excited for all the research that is going to come out of this journey.

 📝 Yet another extension of the work on understanding gender bias in MT datasets has been accepted to the [GITT workshop](https://sites.google.com/view/gitt2026/programme?authuser=0)!!
 In this version, "Yeswa-Stories: A Three-Way Parallel Dataset of Female African Figures in Low-Web Data Languages," we present a three-way parallel dataset exclusively focused on stories of women figures and cultural practices centering women.